-Thomas Christensen, ‘Public Music in Private Spaces: Piano-Vocal Scores and the Domestication of Opera’, in Music and the Cultures of Print, ed.
-Kate van Orden, 2000, pp. 67–93.
+Christensen, Thomas, ‘Public Music in Private Space: Piano-Vocal Scores and the Domestication of Opera’, in Music and the Cultures of Print, ed.
+Kate Van Orden, 2000, pp. 67–93.

 Coover, James, ‘Choosing What Not to Preserve’, Harvard Library Bulletin, 2.1 (1991).

 Coover, James, ‘Musical Ephemera: Some Thoughts about Types, Controls, Access’, Music Reference Services Quarterly, 2.3–4 (1993), 351.

 Cowgill, Rachel and Peter Holman, Music in the British Provinces, 1690-1914 (Aldershot: Ashgate, 2007).

 Daub, Adrian, Four-Handed Monsters : Four-Hand Piano Playing and Nineteenth-Century Culture (New York : Oxford University Press, )

 Dubois, Music in the Georgian Novel (Cambridge ; New York: Cambridge University Press, 2015).